 Junseo Lee

 Hello!
-I’m Junseo Lee (also known as Harris).
+I’m Junseo Lee, also known as Harris.
+Welcome to my website!

-I received my bachelor’s degree in Electrical and Electronic Engineering from Yonsei University, fully supported by the Hyundai Motor CMK Foundation.
-After completing my undergraduate studies, I fulfilled my mandatory military service in South Korea as a Technical Research Personnel, during which I spent three years conducting research in theoretical quantum computing.
+I received my bachelor’s degree in Electrical and Electronic Engineering from Yonsei University, supported by the Hyundai Motor CMK Scholarship in Intelligent Information Technology.
+After graduation, I completed my mandatory military service in South Korea as a Technical Research Personnel, where I conducted research in theoretical quantum computing for three years.
 Since my undergraduate years, I have been affiliated with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University.

 For more details, please see my Curriculum Vitae (CV).
 You can also find me on LinkedIn, Google Scholar, and on X (formerly Twitter).